azuyalabs/yasumi/README.md

 # License

-Yasumi is open-sourced software licensed under the MIT License (MIT).
+Yasumi is open-source software licensed under the MIT License (MIT).
 Please see [LICENSE](LICENSE) for more information.